Managing Your Jobs

 -

-You cannot delete instances belonging to existing pipeline instances.
+You cannot delete instances that are part of existing pipeline instances.

 -